 System Call & Protection

-By far, you have learned about how an operating system manages the life cycle of threads (or processes, as we don't distinguish the two right now), and schedules multiple threads in a preemptive fashion.
+You have seen how an operating system manages the life cycles of threads (or processes, as we don't distinguish the two right now), and schedules multiple threads in a preemptive way using timer interrupts.
 This project helps you understand two more things:

-- how an operating system protects its memory so that threads cannot corrupt the system calls by modifying the code or data of the operating system
+- how an operating system protects its memory so that malicious threads cannot corrupt the system calls by modifying the code or data of the operating system.

-System calls and memory protection rely on exception handling which is very similar to the concept of interrupt handling from P2.
+System calls and memory protection rely on exception handling which is similar to interrupt handling.
 We thus start by introducing exception handling.

 Exception handling

-CSR explained below to identify what has caused the CPU to call the handler function.
+CSR to identify what caused the CPU to jump to the handler function.

 The mcause